MohammadrezaAmani/tictactoe-genetic/README.md

 **Introduction:**

-This project is a simple command-line implementation of the classic Tic Tac Toe game using Python([GUI](./tictoctoe/gui.py) version contains bugs).
+This project is a simple command-line implementation of the classic Tic Tac Toe game using Python. _(The [GUI](./tictoctoe/gui.py) version contains some minor bugs, that's why we don't use it and stick to the CLI version)_.

 **Table of Contents:**